alibeniaminali/Frogger-Game/README.md

 </br>

 ## Wins
-- Writting the Frogger movement logic snippets above
+- Writing the Frogger movement logic snippets above
 - Having a smoothly playable and fully functional Frogger game
 - Adding separate sound effects to different situations
 - Styling my first game
 ## Future Improvements
-- The project was quite challenging for me and I ended with a simple and clean game ,that I might consider improving in the future.
+- The project was quite challenging for me and I ended with a simple and clean game that I might consider improving in the future.
 - Improvements that I might add would be :
 </br>
 👉 Mobile screen controls